Submissions

 Authors should determine the type of paper before submitting it and indicate the type of paper on the title page.
 This is because, depending on the type of paper, the rules to be followed, including formatting and word limits, change.

 The categorization system is at the discretion of the Editor-in-Chief.
-Authors may be asked to change the article type at the request of the editor at any stage of submission, including after acceptance.
+Authors may be asked to change the article type at the request of the Editor at any stage of submission, including after acceptance.

 The following types of papers will be considered for publication.
+For detailed information please refer to the "Types of Papers" page.

 Original Articles